walterxie/eDNA-pipeline/R/README.md

 * Output: 1) the figure of MDS for paired subplots.

 ### allProcrustes.r
+Procrustes analysis of effective beta diversity between the eDNA data sets and traditional data sets.

+* Input: 1) community matrix file, such as 16S.csv;
+* Output: 1) the figure of Procrustes analysis;
+* Output: 2) the table of estimated sum of squared differences and their significance.

 ### allGeneCorrolation.r
 Pairwise community matrix correlations of effective beta diversity between data sets.